1. What is the ABS Function in Oracle?

 7. Performance Considerations

-Using the ABS
+Using the ABS function does not

 typically have a significant performance impact unless it is part of a more